LAW 3546 - Miscarriages of Justice

 Learning & Teaching Activities

-Learning & Teaching ModesThis course is taught by twice-weekly 3-hour workshops during which general participation will be expected, assessable student presentations will be given and matters pertaining to the research assessment task will be identified, considered and debated
+Learning & Teaching ModesThis course is taught intensively over six days through a combination of lectures and interactive seminars during which general participation will be expected, assessable student presentations will be given and matters pertaining to the research assessment task will be identified, considered and debated

 Learning Activities Summary